dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 2/README.md

 ## NSX CNI Plugin

 * NSX CNI Plugin module is implemented on each Kubernetes node.
 (Which is done in Part 3 of this series)
-* The native K8S component called Kubelet, which is the K8S agent that runs on each Kubernetes Node, takes the set of PodSpecs (ie developer deploys an application with yaml file) that are provided through Kubernetes API.
+* The native K8S component called "kubelet", which is the K8S agent that runs on each K8s node, takes the set of PodSpecs (ie developer deploys an application with yaml file) that are provided through Kubernetes API.
 It then sends a request to NSX CNI Plugin to make the network available for the respective Pod(s).
 More info on kubelet can be found [here](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/).

 # Architecture